 The place where Independent working men and women work

-Help - Convert from Front Page to Expression Web
+Help - Convert from Front Page to Expression Web or other software

-We can help you convert your Front Page Web to Expression Web please use the contact page
+We can help you convert your Front Page Web to Expression Web please use the contact page.

 We were unable to find steps to help us get started in moving from FrontPage 2003 to Microsoft Expression Web.
-Here it is now
+Here it is now.

-Note - See our review of Expression Web and Expression Studio Here - Note: Expression Blend 4 Ultimate and Expression Web 4 Released June 2010
+Note - See our review of Expression Web and Expression Studio Here - Note: Expression Blend 4 Ultimate and Expression Web 4 Released June 2010 and several service packs have followed in 2011

 Background

-• We have helped managed over 50 web sites using Microsoft FrontPage since 1999
+• We have helped managed over 100 web sites using Microsoft FrontPage since 1999

 • Microsoft discontinued FrontPage in about 2007.
-Front Page is no longer sold in retail
+Front Page is no longer sold in retail.
+The last full version was FrontPage 2003 with service packs issued in later years

-• FrontPage has been split into two products: Microsoft SharePoint Designer and Microsoft Expression Web (EW is sold separately and as part of the Microsoft Expression Studio suite)
+• FrontPage has been split into two products: Microsoft SharePoint Designer and Microsoft Expression Web (EW is sold separately and as part of the Microsoft Expression Studio Ultimate suite)

 • SharePoint designer requires Microsoft server side software which is expensive and not widely available with Web Hosting companies